-Functioning as the main working group of the Population Health Improvement Program, the LIHC conducts necessary data collection, promotes healthy living and lifestyle choices, and bridges population health gaps to achieve the program's goals.
-In listening to the voices of the diverse communities of Nassau and Suffolk counties, the LIHC and the PHIP work collaboratively to enact long-standing, sustainable change.
+The LIHC conducts necessary data collection, promotes healthy living and lifestyle choices, and bridges population health gaps to achieve the program's goals.
+In listening to the voices of the diverse communities of Nassau and Suffolk counties, the LIHC works collaboratively to enact long-standing, sustainable change.

 The Community Health Needs Assessment 2016-2018 Executive Summary describes the collaborative process being used to address major health problems on Long Island.
 By working collaboratively, the local health departments, hospitals, academic partners and community-based organizations hope to align resources and share information to improve quality of life for Long Islanders.